dfki-in-icc/5G-PRACH-Smart-Jammer/doc/RUNMODEM.md

 `sudo RFSIMULATOR=127.0.0.1 ./nr-uesoftmodem --do-ra --rfsim --parallel-config PARALLEL_SINGLE_THREAD`

+## no-harq setup with OAI

+The no-harq flag is used to run the gNB and UE without any Harq re-transmission.
+It shall always be executed along with --do-ra or --phy-test flag only.

+In order to run the no-harq, the following flag is needed for both the gNB and the UE:

+`--no-harq`

+### Run OAI in no-harq mode

+From the `cmake_targets/ran_build/build` folder:

+gNB on machine 1:

+`sudo ./nr-softmodem -O
+../../../targets/PROJECTS/GENERIC-LTE-EPC/CONF/gnb.band78.tm1.106PRB.usrpn300.conf
+--no-harq --phy-test`

+UE on machine 2:

+`sudo ./nr-uesoftmodem --no-harq --phy-test`

+With the RF simulator (on the same machine):

+`sudo RFSIMULATOR=gnb ./nr-softmodem -O ../../../targets/PROJECTS/GENERIC-LTE-EPC/CONF/gnb.band78.tm1.106PRB.usrpn300.conf
+--no-harq --phy-test --rfsim --parallel-config PARALLEL_SINGLE_THREAD`

+`sudo RFSIMULATOR=127.0.0.1 ./nr-uesoftmodem --no-harq --phy-test --rfsim --parallel-config PARALLEL_SINGLE_THREAD`

 ## SA setup with OAI

 The sa flag is used to run gNB in standalone mode.